Summary

 print(result)

-Notice the run_agent function — it’s a simple while loop that keeps calling the model until the task is done.
-The model autonomously decides the sequence: search first, read the most relevant article, compose an email, and send it.
-This is the core pattern behind every AI agent framework.
+The run_agent function is a simple while loop that continues calling the model until the task is complete.
+The model autonomously determines the sequence: search first, read the most relevant article, compose an email, and send it.
+This is the core pattern underlying every AI agent framework.

 Example 4: Calculator and Code Execution

-LLMs are notoriously bad at arithmetic.
-Tool calling solves this by offloading computation to actual code:
+LLMs are notably poor at arithmetic.
+Tool calling resolves this by offloading computation to actual code:

 import anthropic